Aquatic locomotion: Jet propulsion

 Jet propulsion is a method of aquatic locomotion where animals fill a muscular cavity and squirt out water to propel them in the opposite direction of the squirting water.
 Most organisms are equipped with one of two designs for jet propulsion; they can draw water from the rear and expel it from the rear, such as jellyfish, or draw water from front and expel it from the rear, such as salps.
 Filling up the cavity causes an increase in both the mass and drag of the animal.
-Because of the expanse of the contracting cavity, the animal's velocity fluctuates as it moves through the water, accelerating while expelling water and decelerating while vacuuming water.
-Even though these fluctuations in drag and mass can be ignored if the frequency of the jet-propulsion cycles is high enough, jet-propulsion is a relatively inefficient method of aquatic locomotion.
+Consequently, the animal's velocity fluctuates as it moves through the water, accelerating while expelling water and decelerating while vacuuming water.
+Even though these fluctuations in drag and mass can be ignored if the frequency of the jet-propulsion cycles is high enough, jet propulsion is a relatively inefficient method of aquatic locomotion.

-All cephalopods can move by jet propulsion, but this is a very energy-consuming way to travel compared to the tail propulsion used by fish.
+All cephalopods can move by jet propulsion, a very energy-consuming way to travel compared to the tail propulsion used by fish.
 The relative efficiency of jet propulsion decreases further as animal size increases.
 Since the Paleozoic, as competition with fish produced an environment where efficient motion was crucial to survival, jet propulsion has taken a back role, with fins and tentacles used to maintain a steady velocity.
-The stop-start motion provided by the jets, however, continues to be useful for providing bursts of high speed - not least when capturing prey or avoiding predators.
+The stop-start motion provided by the jets, however, continues to be useful for providing bursts of high speed – not least when capturing prey or avoiding predators.
 Indeed, it makes cephalopods the fastest marine invertebrates, and they can out accelerate most fish.
-Oxygenated water is taken into the mantle cavity to the gills and through muscular contraction of this cavity, the spent water is expelled through the hyponome, created by a fold in the mantle.
+Oxygenated water is taken into the mantle cavity to the gills, and through muscular contraction of this cavity, the spent water is expelled through the hyponome, created by a fold in the mantle.
 Motion of the cephalopods is usually backward as water is forced out anteriorly through the hyponome, but direction can be controlled somewhat by pointing it in different directions.
 Most cephalopods float (i.e. are neutrally buoyant), so do not need to swim to remain afloat.
-Squid swim more slowly than fish, but use more power to generate their speed.
+Squid swim more slowly and use more power than fish do.
 The loss in efficiency is due to the amount of water the squid can accelerate out of its mantle cavity.